mheinri/OpenSourceRIS/Hardware/README.md

 # Known Issue
 It has been observed that in some cases the board-to-board connections do not work.
 Due to its large size, the RF PCB is not absolutely planar.
 By mounting the RIS, e.g. on an aluminum frame, the RF PCB bends.
 This affects the pin header connection, causing it to fail in some cases.

 We have therefore soldered the controller PCB directly to the RF PCB by omitting the female pin heads.
-The distance between RF PCB and controller PCB should remain at least 3 mm to avoid undesirable effects on the unit cells below.
+The distance between RF PCB and controller PCB should remain at least 3 mm to avoid undesirable effects on the RIS elements below.